 We recognise that working with children or adults with a rare condition like albinism can be challenging.
 You may only ever meet one patient with albinism in your career and while your training may have covered low vision generally, it is not possible for all conditions to be covered.

-Medical specialists (including ophthalmologists, optometrists, orthoptists), geneticists and dermatologists who require specific information, can contact us in order to connect with a professional of your speciality who has experience with albinism.
+Medical specialists (including ophthalmologists, optometrists, orthoptists, dermatologists, paediatricians and geneticists) who require specific information, can contact us in order to connect with a professional of your speciality who has experience with albinism.

 Those with albinism have the same chances of good health and mental capacity as the general population with the condition permanently affecting vision, while most also have sun sensitive skin.
 The exceptions to this are the even rarer albinism-related syndromes including Hermansky-Pudlak Syndrome (HPS), Chediak-Higashi Syndrome and Griscelli Syndrome, which can result in severe medical conditions.
 Genetic testing should be undertaken where these are suspected.